langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 LangGraph Platform has its own concepts, features, and API related to [deployment](deployment.md) of agents.
 See [this section](#data-models) for an overview of the underlying data models for LangGraph Platform.

 There are multiple ways to deploy LangGraph Platform, including a free option.
 See [this section](#deployment-options) for an overview and comparison of the different deployment options.

-## Overview

-LangGraph Platform provides an opinionated way to deploy your agent.

-It provides additional [features](#features) and [concepts](#data-models) compared to the open source.
-It is designed to work seamlessly with your agent regardless of how it is defined, what tools it uses, or any dependencies.

-With LangGraph Platform, you define your environment with a simple configuration file and it generates a Docker image with our API server built in.

-## Features

-Deploying agents in production can be [challenging](deployment.md).
-We built LangGraph Platform to incorporate best practices for agent deployment so you can focus on building your agent logic.

-With LangGraph Platform you get:

-*   **Streaming endpoints**: Endpoints that expose [multiple different streaming modes](streaming.md).
-We've made these work even for long running agents that may go minutes between steam event.
-*  **Background runs**:  We've exposed endpoints for running your graph in the background.
-This includes endpoints for polling for the status of a run.
-* **Support for long runs**: In addition to adding endpoints for background runs, we've also designed our endpoints and infrastructure to support long running agents.
-* **Task queue**: We've added a task queue to make sure we don't drop any requests if they arrive in a bursty nature.
-* **Horizontally scalable infrastructure**: LangGraph Platform is designed to be horizontally scalable, allowing you to scale up and down your usage as needed.
-*  **Double texting support**: Many times users might interact with your graph in unintended ways.
-For instance, a user may send one message and before the graph has finished running send a second message.
-We call this ["double texting"](double_texting.md) and have added four different ways to handle this.
-* **Optimized checkpointer**: LangGraph Platform comes with a built-in [checkpointer](persistence.md#checkpoints) optimized for LangGraph applications.
-* **Human-in-the-loop endpoints**: We've exposed all endpoints needed to support [human-in-the-loop](human_in_the_loop.md) features.
-* **Memory**: In addition to thread-level persistence (covered above by checkpointers), LangGraph Platform also comes with a built-in [memory store](persistence.md#memory-store).

 ### Graphs